Tragedy in One Act (1909)

-Like a call issuing from a mythical distant past, Richard Strauss' "Elektra« summons the magic of eerie gloom and archaic brutality.
-An almost inevitable »tremendous increase to the very end" (Strauss) in musical tension plunges the listener deep into Electra’s world, which is shaped by grief, pain, and thirst for vengeance.
+Like a call from mythical prehistory, Richard Strauss' "Elektra" conjures up the magic of the eerily gloomy, the archaically cruel.
+An almost indispensable "tremendous musical build-up to the end" (Strauss) immerses the listener deeply in Elektra's world of grief, pain and thirst for revenge.

-Humiliated and tormented by her family, Electra, the daughter of the king of Mycenae, devotes her life to a single obsessive goal: day in and day out, she invokes the memory of her father, who was murdered treacherously by her mother Clytemnestra and Clytemnestra’s lover Aegisthus, and she waits for the return of her brother Orestes, who is supposed to avenge his father’s murder.
+The Mycenaean king's daughter Electra, humiliated and tormented by her family, pursues only one goal in life: day after day she conjures up the memory of her father, who was once treacherously murdered by her mother Clytemnestra together with her lover Aegisth, and waits for the return of her brother Orest, who is to take revenge for the bloody deed.

 Hugo von Hofmannsthal (Autor/in)